onap/oom-offline-installer/docs/BuildGuide.rst

 +---------------------------------------+------------------------------------------------------------------------------+

-Offline installer packages are created with prepopulated data via following command run from offline-installer directory
+Offline installer packages are created with prepopulated data via following command run from onap-offline directory

 ::